SparkPost/auditmated/README.md

 }
 ```

-If you are using Husky v0, define as a `prepush` script.
+If you are using Husky v0.14, define as a `precommit` script.

 ```json
 {